 The great thing about the word “tao,” is that it means more than just a physical path, but refers to the foundation, the essence, and the underlying principles by which a complex idea can be understood.
 You may recall that the Discovery Interview includes sections for Current State questions, Problem questions, Ideal State questions, and Trigger Map questions.
-The TAO of Customer Interviews will help you to get the most out of that structure.
+The TAO of Discovery Interviews will help you to get the most out of that structure.

 Our “T” in “TAO” stands for “techniques”…as in proven methods.

 When the customer mentions a positive result they are seeking, they usually are a bit vague.
-They may say they want something to be reliable, durable, or easy-to-use.
+However, they may say they want something to be reliable, durable, or easy-to-use.
 Flip this around on them and ask them, “if it’s not reliable, then what is happening?”
 Or “If it’s not easy-to-use, then what happens that makes it difficult?”
 Seek to understand what is going wrong.
 If we remove the imperfections and errors, all that is left is perfection… and a happy customer!

 If you are Delta Airlines, perhaps you sit with a customer while they make their reservations.
-What do they struggle with?
+Moreover, what do they struggle with?
 What is confusing?
 You watch customers at the kiosks getting their boarding passes – while others use their mobile phones.
 And the natural probe emerges, “What are the advantages of the kiosk?
 What are the advantages of the phone?”
-Then you follow them to the gate – and watch them struggle to find a charge port.
+Further, you might follow them to the gate – and watch them struggle to find a charge port.
 If you can go to the place where your customers use your product – the environment becomes your discussion guide.

-SILENCE: I have noticed that newbie B2B interviewers have a very hard time letting a room go silent!
+I have noticed that newbie B2B interviewers have a very hard time letting a room go silent!
 The inexperienced B2B interviewing team usually fall over themselves to fill every moment of the interview with sound.